dhenderson/datadocs/README.md

 # Datadocs

 Datadocs automatically creates simple documentation for a set of datasets stored in `.csv` files.
+Organize your `.csv` files in folders in the `/data` directory, then run `makedocs.py` to generate static file documentation you can view in a browser.

+For each dataset, the number of rows and columns are calculated and presented, and each dataset variables are searchable with  a datatype and percent of observations with non-missing answers.

+To view a sample of what the documentation looks like, clone this repository and open the `index.html` file in `/docs`.

 ## Usage